justinbrian/inspired-crm/README.md

 # Inspired CRM

 Full-stack MERN app with authentication using passport and JWTs.
+Developed with SCRUM process framework with [Flying Donut](https://www.flyingdonut.io/).

 This project uses the following technologies: